Oak Hill-Piney, Oklahoma

 Oak Hill-Piney is a census-designated place (CDP) in Delaware County, Oklahoma, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in east-central Delaware County.
 It is bordered to the north by the Sycamore CDP, and it is 6 mi southeast of Jay, the county seat.
 The southern border of Oak Hill-Piney is Beaty Creek, a west-flowing tributary of Spavinaw Creek flowing into Lake Eucha and part of the Neosho River watershed.

 Demographics

+Education

+It is in the Jay Public Schools school district.